benjaminhkh/YoutubeNetworkAnalysis_MarkazFPIDiserang/README.md

 # Description

 The output graph shows the network of relations between videos stemming from the source video, based on similar relations.
 If a video from one channel points to the video of another channel, an edge is created and the more often that happens, the more weight the connection gets.

+"With the recommendation algorithms, we can visualize the path from video to video that the viewer can be taken on via the various levels of recommendations.
+In addition, we would be able to see any jumps in genre that might illustrate problematic paths that a user could take when going from video to video (e.g. from news to entertainment to satire/conspiracy) without realizing the shift."
+(Temple University)

 Curved lines (edges) on the graphs show direction.
 Clockwise edges denote source youtube video connecting to target youtube video and vice versa.